dankogai/js-lambda/README.md

 js-lambda
 =========

-DSL for, but not limited to, lambda calculus.
+DSL for, but not limited to, the lambda calculus.

 USAGE
 -----